Malia Crete - Minoan Palace

 One of the most potent symbols of Crete from ancient times is the humble bee.
 This is because the Cretan honey was well known and traded throughout the region, this symbol also represents fertility.
 A precious gold bee pendant is amongst the finds from the digs near here, and is on display at the museum in Heraklion.

-On site can be seen the large clay jars known as pithos jars, which stored many foods and goods such as grain and olive oil.
+On site can be seen the large clay pots known as pithos jars, which stored many foods and goods such as grain and olive oil.
 In the Room of the Panther the stone head of a sceptre, dating from 1700 BC, was discovered; shaped as a panther, with intricate carvings, it is thought to have had ceremonial uses and is also on display at the Heraklion museum.

 The site of Malia Palace is nowhere near as famous or as busy as Knossos Palace, so most of the time it can easily be accessed with plenty of time and space to wander around.
 There is a small entrance fee.
 Check with your hotel about opening hours as these change with the seasons.